 5th Grade Band & Orchestra

-The reasons are numorous.
-And the statistics about how partcipating in music can postiively affect a child's academic and social progress are very impressive.
+Why Music?
+The reasons are numerous.
+And the statistics about how participating in music can positively affect a child's academic and social progress are very impressive.

 - Children who study music tend to have larger vocabularies and more advanced reading skills than their peers who do not participate in music lessons.